nhsconnect/NHS-Booking-API/pages/explore/search_slots.md

 | `status` | `token` | The free/busy status of the slots <br/> Servers must support searching for all statuses.
 To search for more than one status, use the format `status=status1,status2...` <br/> | `status` |
 | `start` | `dateTime` | Slot start date/time.
 A `dateTime` or `Instant` in the format `yyyy-mm-ddThh:mm:ss+hh:mm`. | `start` |

-**NB to search for time windows within which Slots must start, use "greater than" and "less than" searching - for example GET [base]Slot?start=ge2010-01-01&start=le2011-12-31.**
+**NB: to search for time windows within which Slots must start, use "greater than" and "less than" searching - for example GET [base]Slot?start=ge2010-01-01&start=le2011-12-31.**
 **Additional query parameters MAY be used.
-However, if these are not supported by the Server, they SHOULD be ignored**
+However, if these are not supported by the Server, they SHOULD be ignored.**

 ## _include parameters ##